 Often when visiting destinations you have two options to learn about their history and culture.
 The first is in the museums, and the second is by taking a free walking tour.
-One of the things I love most about Rotterdam though is that the city will always have a cooler alternative: enter Wereldhavendagen (a.k.a.
+But one of the things I love most about Rotterdam is that the city has a much cooler alternative!
+Enter Wereldhavendagen (a.k.a.
 World Port Days for those of us that don’t speak Dutch).

 What is Wereldhavendagen?

 The Port of Rotterdam is the largest port in Europe.
-And until 2004 it held the record for being the busiest port in the world for over 4o years!
+And until 2004 it held the record for being the busiest port in the world for over 40 years!

 So it’s not hard to believe what a strong influence the port has had on the city’s past and present.
-And still incredible to believe that the Port of Rotterdam grew from one small fishing village along the river Rotte.
+What is incredible, is that the Port of Rotterdam grew from one small fishing village along the river Rotte.

 But what is celebrated during World Port Days is more than just the history of Rotterdam.

-By providing a stage for merchant and royal navy achievements, the multicultural breadth of the city’s music and cuisine, old songs sung by sailors and civvies alike, and a platform for some of the most advanced ecological, scientific and maritime thoughts of the 21st century…
+The festival provides a platform for merchant and royal navy achievements, the multicultural breadth of the city’s music and cuisine, old songs sung by sailors and civvies alike, and a stage for some of the most advanced ecological, scientific and maritime thoughts of the 21st century!

 Which is why, on a windy weekend last September, I joined over 380,000 other visitors keen to be immersed in the festival.

 Those of you who read about my journey to Rotterdam with Flixbus will know that I arrived in the city super early!

 So after dropping my luggage off at Hostel ROOM (read the review here), I decided to take a walk to the Erasmus Bridge and grab some photos of the skyline before the festival kicked off.